Article summary:

 - Buyers usually engage sellers only after they’ve set requirements and ranked vendors

-The easier you make it for buyers to see your impact AND your thinking, the easier it is for them to put you at the top of the pile.
+The easier you make it for buyers to see your impact AND your thinking, the easier it is for them to move you to the top of the pile.

 Buying groups are larger and harder to align: